-- for anyone else in the household who starts displaying symptoms, they need to stay at home for 7 days from when the symptoms appeared, regardless of what day they are on in the original 14 day isolation period.
+- for anyone else in the household who starts displaying symptoms, they need to stay at home for 10 days from when the symptoms appeared, regardless of what day they are on in the original 14 day isolation period.
 The ending isolation section below has more information, and see the explanatory diagram

-- it is likely that people living within a household will infect each other or be infected already.
-Staying at home for 14 days will greatly reduce the overall amount of infection the household could pass on to others in the community
+- staying at home for 14 days will greatly reduce the overall amount of infection the household could pass on to others in the community

 - if you can, move any vulnerable individuals (such as the elderly and those with underlying health conditions) out of your home, to stay with friends or family for the duration of the home isolation period